felioncactus/SPEX/README.md

 - **place(item, x, y)**: Places an item at specified coordinates.
 - **remove(item, x, y)**: Removes an item from specified coordinates.
 - **wait(ms)**: Pauses for the specified time.

+#### Items that you can place/remove: "obstacle," "spike," "battery," "sand," "water," "glass," "box," "MoveRight," "MoveLeft," "MoveUp," and "MoveDown."

 ### Environment Programming Interface